swathi1729/Weather_API/README.md

 # Weather_API

-Data pulls from  https://api.openweathermap.org weather api and plotting the graph
+Data pulls from  https://api.openweathermap.org weather api and plotting the graph.